Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 When Alice's CIDVV platform receives a call with a Caller-ID beginning with "100", it MUST remove the "100" prefix, compare the resulting number pair against the recent cache, and determine whether the original call attempt exists.

 If a matching cache entry exists, Alice's CIDVV platform MUST reject the verification call with SIP response 486 (Busy Here).
-Bob's system treats this response as a successful vouch.
+This response is interpreted by CIDVV-aware network elements (e.g., SBCs or intermediaries) as an indication of a successful vouch.

 If no matching cache entry exists, Alice's CIDVV platform MUST reject the verification call with SIP response 404 (Not Found).
-Bob's system treats this response as a failed vouch.
+This response is interpreted by CIDVV-aware network elements (e.g., SBCs or intermediaries) as an indication of an unsuccessful vouch.

 ## Vetting Procedure